ncats/herg-ml/README.md

 # Critical Assessment of Artificial Intelligence Methods for Prediction of hERG Channel Inhibition in the “Big Data” Era

-This repository contains the code and data related to our [recent article](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00884) that compares classical ML appproaches with newer AI techniques in predicting hERG channel inhibition.
-A breif explanation of contents of the repository is provided below.
+This repository contains the code and data related to our [recent article](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00884){:target="_blank"} that compares classical ML appproaches with newer AI techniques in predicting hERG channel inhibition.
+A breif description of contents of the repository is provided below.

-* `data/`       :  datasets used to build and validate the models and the datasets used to build the AE and AAE models
+* `data/`       :  datasets used to build and validate the models
 * `ext_models/` :  prospective validation results from external hERG models (StarDrop and PredhERG)
-* `notebooks/`  :  a jupyter notebook (and model dependecies) that allow prediction on a new dataset
+* `notebooks/`  :  a jupyter notebook (and model dependecies) that allows consensus prediction on a test dataset
-* `scripts/`    :  scripts used to build hERG models and the AE and AAE models
+* `scripts/`    :  scripts used to build hERG models

 ## Predicting a new test set